 How to determine what you love in your home?

 I'm glad you asked.
-Answer these questions while looking around the rooms in your home.
-Write down the items on the below free printable.
+Answer these questions while looking around your home.
+Write down the items on the free printable below.

 8 Questions to ask yourself to decide on what you love.